cucumber-attic/gherkin/README.md

 support alternative formats to Gherkin (for example Markdown).

 The simpler *Pickles* data structure also simplifies the internals of Cucumber.
-With the compilation logic maintained in the Gherkin3 library we can easily use the same test suite for all implementations to verify that compilation is behaving consistently between implementations.
+With the compilation logic maintained in the Gherkin library we can easily use the same test suite for all implementations to verify that compilation is behaving consistently between implementations.